satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 In theory, any of the 2400gph pumps above should suffice.

+## Water pump candidates
+* [3-speed hot water circulation pump, food grade](https://www.amazon.com/dp/B072M9C7X7/ref=cm_sw_r_tw_dp_DPEYCJE8BE2P00ZZDM0T): $98, 9.5gpm/570gph, 93W, fluids up to 212°F

+The 3-speed hot water circulator pump is interesting because it's purpose-built for exactly our use case: hot water circulation.
+The speed settings might make it more tunable for small pleb setups that don't need it running full-out all the time.
+We could consider the same cheap 1/4 HP submersible pumps above but this pump's very low power consumption (even on its highest setting) will more than make up for its 2x in price.
+Presumably a pump meant for hot water will last longer than the submersible utility pumps that have a stated 120°F thermal cutoff limit.
+This pump is designed to push water through a whole house so a short water line through a radiator shouldn't be a problem (but need to test!).

 ### Guesstimating water pump requirements
 The water pump math will depend on the size of the radiator and also the size of the plate heat exchanger ports (3/4", 1", 1.25").